15 Things to Do in Clayton, North Carolina (NC)

 Short Description:

 East Clayton Community Park features a popular disc golf course, perfect for players of all skill levels.
-This outdoor activity is fun and competitive for families and friends.
+For more outdoor fun, there are also great things to do in North Carolina (NC) that cater to families and friends.

 Pros: